orbitalsqwib/tp/docs/DeveloperGuide.md

 * 2a.
 The list is empty.

     * 2a1.
-CaseTrack informs the user that there are no patients available
+System informs the user that there are no patients available

       Use case ends.

 * 3a.
 The given index is invalid.

     * 3a1.
-CaseTrack shows an error message.
+System shows an error message.

       Use case resumes at step 2.

 * 4a.
 Deletion fails due to system error.

-    * CaseTrack shows an error message.
+    * System shows an error message.

       Use case ends.